 - 2 garlic cloves minced

-- 2 tbsp. honey
+- 2 tbsp. honey or maple syrup

 - salt and pepper to taste